ADAS Level 2 Explained: How It Works, Features & Benefits

 • Less Stressful Driving: Driving in our traffic can be really stressful.
 This system takes some of that stress away.
 It makes driving more comfortable.

-• Safer Roads: It helps you stay in your lane & keep a safe distance.
+• Safer Roads: It helps you stay in your lane depart assist & keep a safe distance.
 Also, it reduces the risk of accidents.
 More Comfortable Journeys: Long drives become less tiring & daily commutes are less of a headache.

 • Saves Fuel: Smooth acceleration & braking- controlled by the system, can sometimes save you some fuel.